J-J-B-J/SudokuMaker/readme.md

 #### sudoku maker and solver in python

-uses forward checking to enforce consistency of arcs pointing to new assignment and backtracks when domain is empty.
+Uses forward checking to enforce consistency of arcs pointing to new assignment and backtracks when domain is empty.

-####files
+#### Files

     helper.py: classes for nice shorthand
     base.py: base sudoku class with helper functions